-The owner of Lo Schiavo Genealogica, Melanie D. Holtz, CG, is available for lectures, whether in-person or by webinar.
+The owner of Lo Schiavo Genealogica, LLC, Melanie D. Holtz, CG, is available for lectures, whether in-person or by webinar.
 Webinars will be conducted using the GoToWebinar software.
 This virtual option enables genealogical societies and cultural organizations to lessen the costs of hiring a speaker.

 “Italian Civil Records: Finding Errant Civil Records by Understanding the Process of Conservation”

 Many “missing” civil records can be found with knowledge of: 1) what records were created; 2) where the records can be found now; and 3) an understanding of how to evolve your research plan depending on what record sets you’ve already researched with negative results.

 “Stato d’Anime/Status Animarum [State of the Souls] Records: Dissecting These Valuable Records”

 In certain areas of Italy, the Catholic Church created ecclesiastical censuses for the purpose of taxation and the recording of their citizen’s sacraments and vital events.
 These records can easily reveal several generations of a family and are especially valuable in those areas of Italy where the majority of civil registration begins after Italian Unification.
 Students will learn the history and process behind these records, which is important to understanding what the records reveal.

 This lecture focuses on a very common problem within Italian genealogical research, when your research encounters an ancestor who was abandoned.
 Does this mean an end to the family line?
 What records might reveal the situation around the abandonment?
 Have you exhausted all resources that might provide information on this ancestor, directly or indirectly?
 We will discuss the religious, social and political policies that affected the lives of these ancestors so dramatically.

 “The Riveli – Census or Manorial Records, or Both?”